 The Speech class aims to explore the anatomy of the vocal tract, to learn more about the student's own personal vocal anatomy.
 Students will practice gentle exercises diligently to free the jaw, and specific exercises to increase the flexibility of the muscles governing the use of the lips, tongue and the soft palate.
-Students will practice drills for each particular relevant consonant, specific passages for those consonants, and relevant text where that sound is frequently used.
-Students will aim to find and utilise the energy that consonants can give to texts, and practise more accurate articulation organically, in order to enhance performances.
+Students will practice drills for each particular The Lir Bachelor in Acting (Hons) 29 relevant consonant, specific passages for those consonants, and relevant tongue twisters and text where that sound is frequently used.
+Students will aim to find and utilise the energy that consonants can give to texts, as well as practice the cardinal vowels to produce more open resonance at the front and back of the oral resonator; all this work combines to produce more accurate articulation over time and more and more organically, in order to enhance audibility and vocal power during performance.

-- Gain knowledge and develop understanding of the anatomy of the vocal tract - Be aware of where they hold unnecessary tension in the vocal tract, freeing that tension over time, and enunciating with greater freedom - Develop awareness of where and how consonants are made, and to make them with greater accuracy - Gain greater freedom in the muscles governing the use of the jaw - Develop the musculature of the lips, tongue and soft palate so as to be able to differentiate accurately between separate vowel sounds and to manage consonant clusters with greater ease

-Become adaptable with consonant formation in order to better manage the differing requirements of consonant use for differing accents
+- Gain knowledge and develop understanding of the anatomy of the vocal tract - Be aware of where they hold unnecessary tension in the vocal tract, freeing that tension over time, and enunciating with greater freedom - Develop awareness of where and how consonants are made, and to make them with greater accuracy - Gain greater freedom in the muscles governing the use of the jaw - Develop the musculature of the lips, tongue and soft palate so as to be able to differentiate accurately between separate vowel sounds and to manage consonant clusters with greater ease - Become adaptable with consonant formation in order to better manage the differing requirements of consonant use for differing accents - Become adaptable with vowel formation in order to manage the differing requirements of vowel use for differing accents adjustments are needed, The Lir will keep students informed via their student emails as soon as is feasible.

 Speech class combines class work, broken down into two groups, and individual tutorials when required.
-Students will be expected to take personal responsibility to improve individual weaknesses outside of class time.
+Students will be expected to take personal responsibility, once aware, to improve individual weaknesses outside of class time.